willfurnass/sheffield_hpc/bessemer/software/parallel/openmpi-gcc.rst

     srun file

-Maximum 40 cores can be requested per node.
-I.e use  the parameters  ‘--nodes=2 ‘and ‘--ntasks-per-node=40‘ to request 80 CPU cores in total.
+Maximum 40 cores can be requested.

 Submit your script by using the command: ::